orbit-love/orbit-model/README.md

 To increase overall community gravity faster, identify active or potential clusters and connect members around those shared nuclei.
 As the clusters start to take shape, make connections between them.

-# Adoptees
+# Adopters

 Using the Orbit Model for your community?
-Add your name to this list and link to your site or community.
+Tell the galaxy!
+Add your name to this list with a link to your site, community, or relevant material.

 - [Orbit](https://orbit.love/) (duh!)